nlharri/read-db-data-mongodb-express-node/README.md

-# Reading MongoDB database
+# Reading from MongoDB database

 ## What is this?
-This is a tutorial and example app for which reads data from a MongoDB database.
+This is a tutorial and an example app which reads data from a MongoDB database.
 The app is using MongoDB, Express.js and Node.js

 ### Technologies and frameworks
 MongoDB is a free and open-source cross-platform document-oriented NoSQL database program, which uses JSON-like documents with schemas.